holysnippet/pico_eth_doc/README.md

 As an indication, a measurement on one of my interfaces gives 1.45V (for a supply voltage of 3.25V).

 If you find a value close to zero volts then you have (as I had) a transformer with the center point of the windings (RX & TX) connected together.
 You must populate **C3 & C4**.

+<a name="usi"></a>
+## Using the UF2 test image

+This image is provided to allow you to quickly test your interface without having to compile the source code.
+It embeds a TCP iperf server version 2 only (**version 3 does not seem to be supported**).
+There is also a HTTP test server.
+An NTP demo client runs permanently on the board.
+It queries an NTP server every 30 seconds and displays the result on the USB serial port.

+#### Program pins: (See electrical diagram)

+>TX_NEG is on Pico GPIO 16

+>TX_POS is on Pico GPIO 17

+>RX_POS is on Pico GPIO 18

+The MAC address is as follows (**remember to change it** in your images, **if you use two Picos with the same MAC on the same network you will have trouble!**)

+>MAC : 00:01:02:03:04:05

+If you do not have a DHCP server, the default settings are as follows:

+>IP: 192.168.1.110

+>Netmask: 255.255.255.0

+>Gateway: 192.168.1.1

+The hostname of the card (which you can use if your network infrastructure allows it) is the following:

+>lwIP_Pico

 <a name="lwi"></a>
 ## lwIP stack tuning